-To apply to any of our English programs you will need to show evidence of English language proficiency and in order to do that all of our universities will accept any of these tests.
-If scheduling and distance is not an issue, see below some criteria to consider when selecting which test to take.
+To apply to any of our English programs you will need to show evidence of English language proficiency.
+To do that all of our universities will accept any of these tests, see below some criteria to consider when selecting which test to take.

 Consider the TOEFL if you:

 - Can concentrate for long periods of time.

 - Prefer standard American English.